ewowi/StarDocs/docs/StarLeds/GettingStarted.md

 <img width="365" alt="image" src="https://github.com/ewowi/StarDocs/assets/138451817/67a4ae2c-1ad9-4e30-88a9-f70f6187f613">

-* Connect leds to the ESP32 GPIO pins as defined in the F_ixture.json file
+* Connect LEDs to the ESP32 GPIO pins as defined in the F_ixture.json file

 * A generated fixture will be selected automatically in the Fixture Module
     * [Fixture](/StarDocs/LedMod/LedModFixture)